kblok/kblok.github.io/_posts/2019-04-22-automating-microsoft-edge-puppteer-sharp.md

 ![Idea](https://media.giphy.com/media/B5AVgxf0OzlyE/giphy.gif)

-When you call `Puppeteer.LaunchAsync`, one of the properties you can pass in using `LaunchOptions` is the [ExecutablePath](https://www.puppeteersharp.com/api/PuppeteerSharp.LaunchOptions.html#PuppeteerSharp_LaunchOptions_ExecutablePath).
+When you call `Puppeteer.LaunchAsync`, one of the values you can set in the `LaunchOptions` is the [ExecutablePath](https://www.puppeteersharp.com/api/PuppeteerSharp.LaunchOptions.html#PuppeteerSharp_LaunchOptions_ExecutablePath).

 So, what would happen if we launch Puppeteer passing our Microsoft Edge browser path?